-(If you hear an echo of Yeats’s “Circus Animals’ Desertion” there, it is no accident: part of Greenberg’s method of translating Goethe for Anglophone readers is periodically to recall Shakespeare, Wordsworth, Eliot, the King James Bible, etc., as if to recreate Goethe as part of the continuum of English literature.)
+(If you hear an echo of Yeats’s “Circus Animals’ Desertion” there, it is no accident: part of Greenberg’s method of translating Goethe for Anglophone readers is periodically to recall Shakespeare, Wordsworth, Eliot, the King James Bible, and more, as if to recreate Goethe as part of the continuum of English-language literature.)

-Faust revises the Gospel of John so that “In the beginning was the Deed!” and vows to make his own way in the world; it is for this reason, and not necessarily for secular riches or knowledge that he contracts with the devil:
+Faust revises the Gospel of John so that “In the beginning was the Deed!” and vows to make his own way in the world; for this reason, and not necessarily for secular riches or knowledge, he contracts with the devil:

 It’s from our fathers, what we inherit,